marioalmonte/accessitrans-aria/README.md

 1. Once you've added the attributes, save the page or template
 2. Go to WPML → String Translation
-3. Filter by one of the "AccessiTrans ARIA Attributes_XXX" contexts
+3. Filter by the "AccessiTrans ARIA Attributes" context
 4. Translate the strings as you would with any other text in WPML

-**Note:** Each text might appear in multiple contexts with different identifiers.
+**Note:** Each text might appear multiple times with different identifiers.
 This is normal and part of the mechanism that ensures translations work in all content types and capture methods.

 ## Best Practices

 For optimal performance and efficiency, follow these recommended practices:

-1. **Enable all three registration formats**: This provides maximum robustness by offering multiple fallback methods
-   * Direct format
-   * Prefix format
-   * Element ID format
+1. **Browse the site in the primary language only** while generating strings for translation.
+This prevents the plugin from registering strings that may have already been translated through other systems.

 2. **Use the "Force Refresh" function when needed**:
    * If a translation doesn't appear as expected
    * After making significant changes to your site
    * When adding new ARIA attributes to existing elements

-3. **Only browse the site in the primary language** while generating strings for translation.
-This prevents the plugin from registering strings that may have already been translated through other systems.

-4. **Disable capture methods after initial setup**:
+3. **Disable capture methods after initial setup**:
    * Once you've captured all ARIA attributes for translation, consider disabling all capture methods
    * This will improve site performance and prevent additional strings from being registered in WPML
    * Re-enable the capture methods temporarily when you make changes to your site that include new ARIA attributes